Friday, February 10, 2012

 Well, the good news is if your female- you don't need to pack very much clothing.
 Not because it's hot in India and you won't be wearing much, it's actually quite the opposite.

-Yes, it is very hot in India but the women are very modest in covering their bodies.
+Yes, it is very hot in India but the women are very modest!

 While you are in India you will dress in traditional Indian clothing, which means no tight fitting clothes. (top or bottom)